Poison Hemlock

 ID Characteristics

-General: Poison Hemlock is a biennial plant that forms a short leafy rosette in the first year, and develops a tall hollow stem and several clusters of flowers the following season.
+General: Poison hemlock is a biennial plant in the Apiaceae (carrot or parsley) family that forms a short leafy rosette in the first year, and develops a tall hollow stem and several clusters of flowers the following season.

-Flowers: Are small, white, and grow into umbrella-shaped clusters (umbels) that are about 7 – 8 cm across, starting in early summer.
+Flowers: Small and white, growing into umbrella-shaped clusters (called umbels) that are about 7 – 8 cm across, starting in early summer.

-Stems: Are hollow, thick, hairless and ridged with purple spots.
-They are extensively branching and grow 0.5 – 3 m tall.
+Stems: Hollow, thick, hairless and ridged, with purple spots.
+Stems are highly branched and 0.5 – 3 m tall.

-Roots: Poison Hemlock has a long, thick, pale yellow or white taproot.
+Roots: Long, thick, pale yellow or white taproot.

 Similar Species